 There is hope, yet – an appeal filed by the NGO, Social Action for Forest and Environment (SAFE), charging the Finance Act with as “unconstitutional” and “dilution of powers of the National Green Tribunal” has caught the attention of the Supreme Court.

 The country’s apex court has issued a notice to the Central government.
 In a country where 30,382 wildlife crimes have been recorded (until December 2016), with $80 billion a year of environmental-damage related costs, the need for free and independent environmental courts is prime.
+As of December 2017, the NGT faced a crippling staff shortage, at under a half of its sanctioned strength even as several of its Justices reach retirement age.

-Through the act of dilution, a stellar and growing record is set to fade into the distance.
+Through the act of dilution, a stellar and growing record is set to fade into the distance.[EDIT] The article was updated to reflect the current state of the NGT, as of December 2017.

 Copyright Madras Courier 2017.
 All rights reserved.
 You may share using our article tools.
 Please don't cut articles from madrascourier.com and redistribute by email, post to the web, mobile phone or social media.Please send in your feed back and comments to email@example.com